lidianycs/lidianycs.github.io/_pages/about.md

   - /about.html
 ---

-I hold a **PhD in Computer Science** from the Federal University of Bahia (Salvador, Brazil), with a visiting research period at Virginia Commonwealth University (VCU), United States.
-My research uses **mixed-methods approaches** to study the **human aspects of software engineering**, especially empathy, team dynamics, developers' well-being, and inclusion.
-I bring over 15 years of industry experience as a software engineer and dedicate my efforts to promote inclusion and diversity in tech.
+I am a Senior Software Engineer and Computer Science researcher working at the intersection of software engineering and human values.
+With over 15 years of industry experience and a PhD in Computer Science, my research interests include f Human-Centric Computing, Software Engineering, Empirical Research, and Sustainability.

-✍🏾 I have published in leading venues such as ACM Transactions on Software Engineering and Methodology (TOSEM), IEEE Software, and Springer Nature Computer Science, and received a 🏆_Distinguished Paper Award_ at the Brazilian Symposium on Software Engineering (SBES).
+✍🏾 My research on empathy, developer well-being, and team dynamics has been published in leading venues such as ACM Transactions on Software Engineering and Methodology (TOSEM) and IEEE Software and has received a 🏆 Distinguished Paper Award.

+As a Visiting Researcher at Virginia Commonwealth University (VCU), funded by the competitive CAPES PrInt Fellowship, I collaborated on international studies examining software team practices and collaboration.

+Beyond research, I have extensive experience in teaching and outreach, working with students from both traditional computer science programs and non-CS backgrounds.
+I am also a strong advocate for diversity and inclusion in technology and currently serve as a Community Manager at BRAVAS in Tech.

+I am also an active reviewer for top-tier software engineering venues, contributing to the research community through peer review and service.

 ➡️ For a full list of publications, see my [Google Scholar](https://scholar.google.com/citations?user=kxhHAW4AAAAJ){:target="_blank"}